James V. Terrasi : Content Research Lead (2023-present)

-Rachel Butler : Digital Enhancement & Design Lead
+Rachel Butcher : Digital Enhancement & Design Lead

 Rachel Butcher combined her knowledge of paleography, photo manipulation, and digital painting to create a digitally-enhanced version of the Oxford Outremer Map.
 Using Adobe Photoshop, Rachel employed a multi-step image-enhancement process to increase the legibility of the original manuscript image and to decrease visual background noise.
 She removed the background bleed-through from the colored illustration on the recto, then brightened and clarified text and images that make up the map’s content.
 Rachel provided further details on the choices she made during the digital enhancement process in the essay “Digitally Enhancing the Map,” co-written with Content Research Lead Tobias Hrynick, and in the explanatory clip created by Video Editor Hana Kurihara.
 Rachel received her MA in Medieval Studies at Fordham in May 2015.